lulinglingcufe/EducationCoin/README.md

 These guide links are very useful to understand Composer.
 Note that, for Chinese users, if you want to watch the videos in YouTube and use the **[composer playground](https://composer-playground.mybluemix.net/)**,  you should solve the Great Firewall problem .

-##### Foucus on learning Comoser smart contract
+##### Foucus on learning Comoser smart contract & Our guide

 Because we use docker in the whole experiment, we don't need to install npm packages like *composer-cli@0.20* and *composer-rest-server@0.20* introduced in **[Installing the development environment for composer](https://hyperledger.github.io/composer/latest/installing/development-tools.html/)**.
-We also prepare a guide for you to focus on [learning the composer smart contract language](https://github.com/lulinglingcufe/LearnComposer).
+We also prepare a **guide** for you to focus on [learning the composer smart contract language](https://github.com/lulinglingcufe/LearnComposer).